 Our conferences provide the rich opportunity to share insights, learn together, and be in community with others dedicated to advocacy and to advancing research, knowledge, and best practices in the IDD/MI dual diagnosis community.
 The conference content is provided by industry experts and highlights topics that support and value individuals with IDD/MI.

-Mark Your Calendars for Our 2020 Conference Season!
+Register Now for Our 2020 Annual VIRTUAL Conference

-To explore our 2019 events, visit the links below:
+To explore our past events, visit the links below:

 Who Should Attend?